 Arranged months in advance, our banquet was a time to come together and eat traditional Chinese foods that bring good luck in the New Year.
 Whole fish with their head and tail attached to represent abundance, the vegetarian Jai dish made with ingredients to bring good luck, long noodles for long life (also popular at birthday banquets), and a sweet red bean soup accompanied by oranges and fortune cookies were just some of the dishes we enjoyed during our long meal.

-In the absence of relatives and my parents living all the way across the country, I wonder how well I’m doing sharing the customs and traditions of Chinese New Year with my own children.
-There are times when I feel like I’m doing well and other times when I feel I’m faltering.
-I know anything I do to maintain knowledge of our culture is better than not doing anything at all.
+In the absence of relatives and my parents living all the way across the country, I used to wonder how well I’m doing sharing the customs and traditions of Chinese New Year with my own children.
+There were times when I felt like I was doing well and other times when I felt I’m faltering.
+Now that my kids are older, I can see how incorporating the customs and traditions associated with Chinese New Year have become an important part of their lives.
+If you’re a parent of young kids and are struggling, know that anything you do to maintain knowledge of your culture is better than not doing anything at all!

 Teaching Kids About Chinese New Year & Family Traditions